victorqribeiro/radio/README.md

 Add more stations - I'll maybe add a option for anyone add their own stations ou audio - but the visualization part is the important one in this project

 Add more visualizations - Like old school demo scenes, winamp plugins (rember those?)...

+Add support to webgl - I don't know how to program shaders, but as soon as someone submit one, I'll add support to it.
+Each Animation class should have a context attribute, specifying the context it should be rendered.